lab11/socitrack/software/module/firmware/README.md

     make flash ID=c0:98:e5:42:00:FF

 Be aware that this influences scheduling, as the node directly uses the last byte for its EUI.
+In such a case, one should handle the EUI on the application level using the configured ID (handed over as a #define directly through the compiler).

 **Install options:**